 Apart from the regular cost incurred in the hiring process, there is an opportunity cost of the person who is leaving or left the organization.
 Roughly, I would think taking into the consideration of the investment by the company in developing the existing staff, the tacit knowledge of the staff and their CTC, the retraining cost of the new hire, new hire cost could be 10 times more costly than the resigning staff.

-depends on the type of Employee that you are going to hire.
-If you want to hires someone who is going to work for you as a part time that simply means less pay.
-But if you want to hire an important role.
-Lets for example assume you are hiring a manager so that means you are hiring someone for a great job so you need to pay him better and the cost simply is up but remember dont put it too high to make him feel that he is needed and he cant be replaced.
-All depends on the turnover he is going to produce and give you.
+Depends on the type of employee that you are going to hire.
+If you want to hire someone who is going to work for you as a part-time that simply means less pay.
+But if you want to hire for an important role, the cost is higher.
+Let's assume for example that you are hiring a manager so that means you are hiring someone for a great role and to manage other people.
+You need to pay him/her better and the cost simply is up but remember don't put it too high to make the employee feel that he/she is needed and he can't be replaced.
+All depends on the turnover, and what he/she is going to produce and give you.

 Akmal Yousuf, CEO